kaio-matos/42_ft__irc/README.md

 # send some message
 ```

+You can see more Weechat commands here: <https://weechat.org/files/doc/weechat/stable/weechat_quickstart.en.html#start>

 ### Requirements

 - [x] port: The port number on which your IRC server will be listening to for incoming IRC connections.